Slingshotscafe/Slingshotscafe/README.md

 ⃞🐾        𝓘NTERACTION 𝓢TYLE:
 -   I may be quiet at first .
--   I warm up slowly please be patient !
+-   I warm up slowly !

 ꒰꛱ ͜  ꛱|꛱ ꛱͜  |꛱  ꛱͜ |꛱  ͜ |  ꒰  🌸  ꒱  |꛱ ꛱͜  |꛱ ͜ ꛱ |꛱ ꛱͜  |꛱ ͜  ꒱